 Having a lot of time allows you to travel differently, cheaper.
 Instead of taking an expensive flight on Friday evening you may get one on Wednesday morning or take the chicken bus that takes two days rather then 2 hours on a plane.
 Unfortunately, there aren’t too many options to change that.
 You can quit your job and start travelling full time – I won’t and I wouldn’t want to.
 I like my job and I like having a normal life in addition to my travel life.
 I did however manage to convince my employer to let me work remotely every now and then so sometimes I can start into my weekend trip on a Thursday evening and work through Friday.

 The other limiting factor is money.
-While I can’t help you getting more money (no, this is not one of those blogs that promises you instant riches), I can give you some tips how you can reduce costs in order to make you travels affordable.
+While I can’t help you getting more money (no, this is not one of those blogs that promises you instant riches), I can give you some tips how you can make your flight bookings more affordable.

 Skyscanner – Find the cheapest destination from your country or airport